markyharris/bible_clock/README.md

 <h2>Summary of the build</h2>
 <ul>
 <li>Use the Raspberry Pi imager (https://www.raspberrypi.com/software/) to install the latest version of the OS onto an SD card.
 8 gigs or bigger seem to work fine.
+Change the settings to enable SSH, Wifi and Password.
 <li>Put SD card into the RPi and boot up.
 Give it time, since the first boot may take a while.
 It may be preferable to have it connected to a monitor and keyboard temporarily.
 <li>Update the software if necessary on your RPi by entering the terminal program from the desktop and enter;<p></p>
 <code>sudo apt update</code><p>
 <code>sudo apt full-upgrade</code><p>
 <code>sudo reboot</code>
+<b></b>Note:</p>b> you can also use the update mode on the desktop if you prefer.
-<li>Clone the bible_clock software onto your RPi by entering<p>
+<li>From the Terminal program, Clone the bible_clock software onto your RPi by entering<p>
 <code>sudo mkdir bible_clock</code><p>
 <code>cd bible_clock</code><p>
 <code>sudo clone https://github.com/markyharris/bible_clock.git</code><p>